-FAILURE TO OBTAIN PRODUCT APPROVALS OR COMPLY WITH GOVERNMENT REGULATIONS COULD ADVERSELY AFFECT OUR BUSINESS approved by the FDA.
+FAILURE TO OBTAIN PRODUCT APPROVALS OR COMPLY WITH GOVERNMENT REGULATIONS COULD ADVERSELY AFFECT OUR BUSINESS

+As pharmaceutical manufacturers, our partners and we are subject to extensive, complex, costly and evolving governmental rules, regulations and restrictions administered by the FDA, by other federal and state agencies, and by governmental authorities in other countries.
+In the United States, our products cannot be marketed until after they are approved by the FDA.
 Obtaining an FDA approval involves the submission, among other information, of the results of preclinical and clinical studies on the product, and requires substantial time, effort and financial resources.
 Rituxan is our only product that has received FDA approval, and we cannot be certain that any of our product candidates will be approved either in the United States or in other countries in a timely fashion, if at all.
 Both before and after approval, we are subject to numerous other FDA requirements, and to government inspection at all times.
 Our failure to meet or comply with any rules, regulations or restrictions of the FDA or other agencies could result in fines, unanticipated expenditures, product delays, non-approval or recall, interruption of production and even criminal prosecution.
-Although we have instituted internal compliance programs, we cannot be certain that such programs will meet regulatory agency standards or that any lack of compliance will not have a material adverse effect on our business, financial condition or results of operations.
+Although we have instituted internal compliance programs and continue to address compliance issues from time to time by the FDA, we cannot be certain that we will meet regulatory agency standards or that any lack of compliance will not have a material adverse effect on our business, financial condition or results of operations.